benlindsay/benblog/source/_posts/2016-01-05-life-is-better-with-git.markdown

 <!--more-->

-There's a hell of a lot you can learn about Git if you want, but you don't have to know that much to start speeding up and cleaning up your workflow.
+There's a lot you can learn about Git, but you don't have to know that much to start speeding up and cleaning up your workflow.
 The following list of commands covers most of what you'll need to use Git.
 For almost everything else, a quick Google search turns up a StackOverflow can get a lot of the benefits of Git with just this short list of commands:

 - **Just once to set your user name and email for your whole system:**
   - `git config --global user.name "John Doe"`